TheShepherdJournal/SMSF042018/_drafts/2019-01-02-The-61st-Annual-Shepherd-Maple-Syrup-Festival-is-set-to-take-place-in-Shepherd-during-the-last-full-weekend-of-April-2019.md

 published: false
 ---
 <!-- wp:paragraph -->
-<p>The 61st Annual Shepherd Maple Syrup Festival is set to take place in Shepherd during the last full weekend of April 2019<br>
-The Village of Shepherd will hold its 61st Annual Maple Syrup Festival on April 25-28, 2019.
+<p> The Village of Shepherd will hold its 61st Annual Maple Syrup Festival on April 25-28, 2019.
 Started in 1958, the long running tradition will once again feature pancake and sausage meals flavored with Shepherd’s own, locally produced syrup.
 Returning events will include amusement rides, a craft show, car show, parade, live music performers, and more.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->